 Monday to Friday

 Our camp hours are from 8:30am-3:00pm.
 Extended Play is also available.

 To register, please call 604-514-2940 or Online HERE

-Each day, children are exposed to the fundamentals of a variety of sports including but not limited to: Soccer, Football, Volleyball, Racket Sports, Basketball, Dodgeball and Ball Hockey.
-Sessions start with a warm up and minor skill and drill development followed by mini-games in that sport.
+Each day, children are exposed to the fundamentals of a variety of sports and outdoor games including but not limited to: soccer, racket sports, basketball, dodgeball, ball hockey and field games and adventures.

 |Weekly||$161.90 per week|